-With pre-K education making national headlines, you’ll probably want some CliffsNotes, either to help you make the decision, or just to sound smart in front of other parents.
-Here are five things you should know to clear up any false pre-konceptions:
+With pre-K and preschool education making national headlines, you’ll probably want some CliffsNotes, either to help you make the decision about your kids‘ schooling — or just to sound smart in front of other parents.
+Here are five things you should know to clear up any false pre-conceptions.

 A 2012 evaluation of Head Start, however, found that participating students stopped exhibiting demonstrable gains by the third grade.

 Reasons to Doubt Pre-K Skeptics

 The fact that children may learn skills but later lose them disregards important non-cognitive gains such as self-control and motivation, say economists.
 (Plus, think of how many learned skills you’ve lost!)